se-edu/learningresources/contents/performance/PerformanceProfiling.md

 ## Instrumentation Overhead

-Instrumentation profiling incurs a substantial overhead, which is an increase in file size and execution time of the program, which makes it unsuitable for large projects.
+Instrumentation profiling incurs a substantial overhead, which is an increase in file size and execution time of the program.
+This makes it unsuitable for large projects.

 > In such cases, it is recommended to [limit instrumentation to specific functions](https://msdn.microsoft.com/en-us/library/cc470663.aspx), instead of using instrumentation on the entire project.